AbdullahMohammadKhan/seq-predict/README.md

-# seq-predict
+# tiny-ai
-Predict the next number in a sequence.
+Very tiny AI for finding patterns in number sequences.